Jump to navigation

 Sometimes, an agency will have the ability to sell insurance for more than one insurance company.
 While agencies file their closing and settlement services fees with the Division of Insurance, it is only the insurance companies who have the ability to set the premiums (rates), which also must be filed with the Division.

 The Division of Insurance encourages consumers to shop around before deciding on a title insurance company, agent or agency.
-The Division’s website gives consumers the ability to search for licensed entities, review and compare title insurance premium rates and closing settlement service fees, and read about recent enforcement and market conduct actions taken by the Division of Insurance.
+The Division’s website gives consumers the ability to search for licensed entities and read about recent enforcement and market conduct actions taken by the Division of Insurance.

 Colorado insurance laws require that all title entities have on display, and readily available for the public, copies of their current rates and fees that they have filed with the Division of Insurance, as required by Colorado Revised Statute (C.R.S.) § 10-11-118 (3), and Colorado Insurance Regulation 3-5-1, Section 5 (A).
 The Division also maintains publicly available copies of these filings.